Fears rise China could weaponise rare earths in US tech war

 However, analysts say China appears apprehensive to target the minerals just yet, possibly fearful of shooting itself in the foot by hastening a global search for alternative supplies of the commodities.

-Xi´s inspection tour "is no accident, this didn´t happen by chance," said Li Mingjiang, China programme coordinator at the S. Rajaratnam School of International Studies (RSIS) in Singapore.
+Xi’s inspection tour "is no accident, this didn’t happen by chance," said Li Mingjiang, China programme coordinator at the Rajaratnam School of International Studies (RSIS) in Singapore.

 "China could shut down nearly every automobile, computer, smartphone and aircraft assembly line outside of China if they chose to embargo these materials," James Kennedy, president of ThREE Consulting, wrote Tuesday in National Defense, a US industry publication.